We would all like more website traffic – without having to write new blog posts or think of post titles or need to build more links?

 I suggest you install one of these plugins.
 Once the plugin is installed you will see a column that has a number of words in each page or post listed.

 Not using WordPress?
 The best solution, if you have less than 500 files on your website, is to download a free copy of Screaming Frog.
 This is a desktop application that crawls your website.
-Using Screaming Frog you can see a number of words on each page, there is a slight problem though as the program counts all the words on the page and not just the content.
-Therefore you need to subtract the boiler plate content, footer information, menus, any words in the sidebar.
+Screaming Frog will list the number of words on each page, there is a slight problem though as the program counts all the words on the page and not just the content.
+Therefore you need to subtract the boilerplate content, footer information, menus, and any words in the sidebar.